 Anyway, when I saw the above portrait, Sara (Sarah?) asked if I wanted to meet the fellow who painted it (uhm…does Bullseye call its glass “Tested Compatible?”).
 She smiled and led me around to Dustin, putting the final touches on another, much larger portrait before slipping it into the kiln.

-That’s Dustin Sherron, and his work is certainly worth.
+That’s Dustin Sherron, and his work is certainly worth seeing.
 Hit up his website for an excellent series of miniature portraits.
 They remind me of the way portrait artists used to make a living before photography: Painting “miniatures,” or locket-sized keepsake portraits of loved ones.
-He also sculpts, so there’s clearly quite a bit going on here.
+He also sculpts, so there’s clearly quite a bit of talent stuffed into one man.

 I’ve seen Dustin around the Bullseye Resource Center and chatted with him before, even seen some of his photography in a blogpost somewhere, yet somehow never really connected the dots until last weekend.